AY2324S1-CS2103T-T12-1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-There are no persons in the address book.
+There are no persons in the npc_track.

     * 2a1.
-AddressBook displays a message indicating that the address book is empty.
+AddressBook displays a message indicating that the npc_track is empty.

       Use case ends.